 I see life as a journey with all its stumbles and frailties and its enormous potential for human growth.
 “There is nothing stronger than the human spirit.”
 However, there are times during life’s journey when confusion and bewilderment, turmoil and upheaval, uncertainty and perplexity can take hold.
 These are times when counselling can be beneficial and lend a helping hand in order to sort through challenging times.
 My aim is to provide clients with a safe place in order to explore the depths of their difficulties.

 I initially trained in Psychodynamic Counselling in the early 1990’s and worked in both a voluntary and a paid capacity, contracted to Social Services.
 I have worked with and helped a diverse range of people.
-My life’s journey has also taken me into the field of teaching and training where I have taught counselling skills for a number of years.
-Beyond this, I have worked closely with unemployed people and also in the Health and Social Care sector, training staff that support people with learning disabilities.
+My life’s journey has also taken me into the field of teaching and training where I have taught counselling skills for a number of years for a local college.
+Beyond this, I have worked closely with unemployed people and also training staff within the Health and Social Care sector.

 I work within the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy and I am subject to its Professional Conduct Procedure and have regular clinical supervision.

 Training, qualifications & experience